 One of the most influential medical reviews of its kind in the world is the Cochrane Review.
 A meta-analysis of 39 studies found that exercise led to large positive effects in mood elevation when compared to either controls or no treatment.
+(5)

 Moderate intensity activity and aerobic training are probably one of the best releases of dopamine, especially if you do it in novel ways.
 In addition, regular exercise can help to level out your body’s stress hormones, such as adrenaline.

-If yes, then you know the happiness boosting effect and I don't need to convince you.
+If yes, then you know the mood-boosting effect and I don't need to convince you.
 Keep on moving!

-However, if you are athletically challenged, I recommend taking this happiness strategy to heart.
+However, if you are athletically challenged, I recommend taking this strategy to heart.
 In case you are a “couch potato”, I have good news for you.

 And the best thing about it is that even short, intense training sessions of 1-2 times per week can enormously increase your contentment and well-being.